ani-anvesh/OCR_Local/README.md

 ### Switching OCR Engines

 - PaddleOCR offers the highest accuracy but pulls larger models.
-Set `ocr.engine: paddle` if you have the Paddle runtime working; the default config now uses Tesseract for maximum compatibility.
+Install with `pip install -e '.[dev,paddle3]'` and leave `ocr.engine: paddle` in `configs/config.yaml`.
+- To test the lighter Tesseract backend (no Paddle runtime), install with `pip install -e '.[dev,paddle2]'` and set `ocr.engine: tesseract`.
-- With the default Tesseract configuration, ensure the `tesseract` binary is installed and on your PATH (`brew install tesseract`).
+- With Tesseract enabled, ensure the `tesseract` binary is installed and on your PATH (`brew install tesseract`).

 ## Usage